 4. COAGULATION (1 DAY)

-This is a more of theoretical topic.
+This is a more the theoretical topic.
 Different types of coagulants (alum, copperas, chlorinated copperas, sodium-aluminate, remember chemical equation & note in formula sheet) and their application can be asked as a match the following type.
 You should also know the dosage and action (alkalinity) of alum (and lime); optimum dosage of coagulant.

-Clariflocculator design (detention time, velocity gradient), relation b/w turbidity, alkalinity and coagulant dosage.
+Clariflocculator design (detention time, velocity gradient), relation b/w turbidity, alkalinity, and coagulant dosage.

 5. FILTERATION (1 DAY)